You can keep breastfeeding if you have COVID-19 or flu.

 It is important you have plenty of fluids and rest.

-If you are too ill to breastfeed, try to express milk for your baby.
-Consider whether someone who is well can feed the expressed breastmilk to your baby by a bottle, cup or spoon.
-You can discuss feeding options with your midwife, child and family health nurse or GP.
+If you are too sick to breastfeed, try to express breast milk for your baby.
+Ask someone who is well to feed the expressed milk to your baby by a bottle, cup, or spoon.

-You don't need to stop breastfeeding before or after your COVID-19 and influenza vaccinations.
+You don't need to stop breastfeeding before or after your COVID-19 or flu vaccinations.

-For information on COVID-19 vaccinations including boosters go to the Australian Government's decision guide COVID-19 vaccination – shared decision making guide for women who are pregnant, breastfeeding or planning pregnancy and talk with your GP.
+COVID 19 - shared decision making guide for women who are pregnant, breastfeeding or planning pregnancy guide and talk with your doctor.